aaron-jack-manning/fractions-fs/README.md

 To extract the numerator or denominator just use `frac.Numerator` or `frac.Denominator` respectively.

 There are also methods to be called on a fraction to convert to a float (`asFloat`), convert to a decimal (`asDecimal`), and verify if it is a whole number (`isWhole`).

+To display a fraction to the console use:

+`printfn "%A" frac1`

+which will present the fraction in the form *numerator/denominator*